SebWysz/Sports-Betting-Strategies/README.md

 He said he does it with a program named OddsJam (https://oddsjam.com/), which he paid for, and it gave him the lines to bet on.
 This was epic.
 I now had access to the same resource he used so I could make my own money.

+There are other websites that offer the same service, but OddsJam is the one I ended up using.
+It is a relatively expensive service, but I had no issues with the platform and the support is awesome.

 ## How I Began